+BaseVariable.getShape - Get the variable shape.

 BaseVariable.getSize - Get the total number of elements in the variable.

-BaseVariable.index - Return a variable slice of size 1 corresponding to a single element in the variable object..
+BaseVariable.index - Return a variable slice of size 1 corresponding to a single element in the variable object.

-'''

 BaseVariable. level - Get the primal solution value of the variable.

-'''

 BaseVariable.makeContinuous - Drop integrality constraints on the variable, if any.
 BaseVariable.makeInteger - Apply integrality constraints on the variable.
 Has no effect on elements of semidefinite matrix variables.

-BaseVariable.remove - Remove the variable from the model.

-${\it BaseVariable.reshape}$ - Reshape the variable.
+BaseVariable. remove - Remove the variable from the model.
+BaseVariable.reshape - Reshape the variable.
 The new shape must have the same total size as the current.

-${\it BaseVariable.setLevel}$ - Input solution values for this variable

-BaseVariable. toString - Create a string representation of the variable.

-${\it BaseVariable.tril}$ - Convert from a square variable to a trilinear representation. ${\it BoundInterfaceVariable.antidiag}$ - Return the antidiagonal of a square variable matrix.

-${\it BoundInterfaceVariable.diag} - {\rm Return} \ {\rm the \ diagonal \ of \ a \ square \ variable \ matrix}.$

-${\it BoundInterfaceVariable.dual}$ - Get the dual solution value of the variable.
+BaseVariable.setLevel - Input solution values for this variable BaseVariable. toString - Create a string representation of the variable.
+BaseVariable.tril - Convert from a square variable to a trilinear representation.
+BoundInterfaceVariable. antidiag - Return the antidiagonal of a square variable matrix.
+BoundInterfaceVariable.diag - Return the diagonal of a square variable matrix.
+BoundInterfaceVariable.dual - Get the dual solution value of the variable.
 BoundInterfaceVariable.pick - Create a one-dimensional variable by picking a list of indexes from this variable.
 BoundInterfaceVariable.slice - Create a slice variable by picking a range of indexes for each variable dimension.
 BoundInterfaceVariable.transpose - Transpose the variable.